bcoles/kasld/CONTRIBUTING.md

 exact kernel ABI (text format, units, endianness), and checks the emitted wire line. `tests/test_sysfs_parsers.c` is the pattern; `tests/test_btf.c` covers the oversized-input case.

+**Live probes.** A component whose result comes from live runtime state of the executing kernel/CPU — a perf syscall, a CPU instruction, a timing side-channel, a set-uid helper, or a self-referential `/proc/self` pseudo-file — cannot be reproduced from a captured tree: under `KASLD_SYSROOT` it would describe the analysis host, not the target.
+Such a component must (1) declare `live:1` in `KASLD_META`, so the orchestrator filters it under `KASLD_SYSROOT`, and (2) call `kasld_skip_live_probe("<name>")` at the top of `main()` (returning when it returns non-zero), so a direct standalone run skips itself too.
+The `tests/check-live-probes` guard fails the build if a live probe is missing either.
+A component that only reads capturable files needs neither.

 Hermetic tests are regression guards against parser *code* changes, not a way to detect kernel-side ABI drift — a frozen fixture cannot track a moving kernel.